danielbrendel/dnyHelpRealm/README.md

 must be activated on the server system which calls /mailservice/{password} (any request type).
 The password must match the one specified in the MAILSERV_CRONPW variable.

+## Twitter news
+By setting the TWITTER_* environment variables to the news account it will fetch tweets from the Twitter timeline.

 ## Changelog:
 + Version 0.1:
 	- (Initial release)